Clever companies are leaving the public cloud

 But an interesting trend in corporate and business computing is showing how, sometimes, the old ways can be new again.
 A growing number of happy companies and CTOs are “repatriating” workloads from the cloud (which, let’s be honest, usually means AWS).

-Sometimes it’s a complete retreat, and other times it's a move to a hybrid architecture.
+Sometimes it’s a complete retreat to Dedicated Servers or VPS, and other times it's a move to a hybrid architecture.
 The hybrid option splits workloads between cloud services and bare metal, whichever is more efficient in each case.
-Either way, we’re talking about a move away from cloud-based services, and onto actual servers instead.
+However it looks, we’re talking about a move away from cloud-based services and onto actual servers instead.

 Promises and delivery